Xim1994/AlarmaEdenly/README.md

   - Python 3.12: [Download and install Python](https://www.python.org/downloads/)
   - `pip`: Python package installer (usually included with Python)
   - GitHub account for repository management and Actions

+## Assembly Guidelines
+Mount the Raspberry Pi Zero 2 W inside the IP67 enclosure.
+Connect the alarm module to the GPIO pin defined in settings.py.
+Connect the power source via USB-C (ensure at least 2A supply).
+Add an optional switch or button to GPIO or inline on power.
+Drill custom holes if needed to expose ports or access diagnostics LEDs.

 ## Installation